-You can utilize the Employer Search pre-build to power the company search field in your application.
+You can utilize the Employer Search sample app to power the company search field in your application.

 If Argyle does not cover a particular employer, then funnel the user to an alternative flow:

-Not all payroll platforms support pay distribution changes and not all platforms allow more than a single 100% allocation.
+Not all payroll platforms support direct deposit updates and not all platforms allow more than a single 100% allocation.
 To successfully implement the paycheck-lending solution, constrain the available Link item list based if a payroll platform supports:

 - Two or more pay allocations.